opentofu/terraform-provider-go/README.md

 - Exported functions need to start with upper-case letters.
 - The Tofu-facing name of the function **will be lower-cased**.
 - It supports simple types, like strings, integers, floats, and booleans.
-- It also supports complex type, like maps, slices, and nullable pointers (structs coming soon).
+- It also supports complex type, like maps, slices, nullable pointers, and structures.

 This feature is an experimental preview and is subject to change before the OpenTofu 1.7.0 release.

+## Example

 ```hcl
 // main.tf